How Many Ounces Is 8 Tablespoons

 • Packing Method: Whether the ingredient is loosely spooned or firmly packed into the tablespoon will affect its weight.

 Because of these variations, there is no single, universally accurate conversion factor for dry ingredients.
-However, we can provide some common approximations for frequently used ingredients.
+On the flip side, we can provide some common approximations for frequently used ingredients.

 Approximations for Common Dry Ingredients